avinal/avinal.github.io/static/content/posts/development/i-am-loving-it-redhat.md

 ---
-title: My internship at Red Hat
-date: 2022-02-25 20:47
 category: development
-tags: [kubernetes, redhat, docker, golang, tekton, openshift, intern]
+date: 2022-02-25T20:47:00
 description: I made it to the Red Hat as a DevTools intern.
 This post is about onboarding and how I prepared myself for working on the actual project.
-image: "/images/fedora-wall.webp"
+image: /images/fedora-wall.webp
+tags:
+- kubernetes
+- redhat
+- docker
+- golang
+- tekton
+- openshift
+- intern
+title: My internship at Red Hat
 ---

 I have been contributing to open source for the last 3 years and Red Hat